 What Happens When You Take Cloves Every Day?

-What are the Benefits of Cloves for Mucus?
+What Are the Benefits of Cloves for Mucus?

 Can Cloves Stop Coughing?